Child Support Lawyer

 - Any other relevant factor

-Child support is determined by a specific mathematical formula in Ohio but family judges do have the discretion to alter the amount of support if it is believed a fair determination has not been reached.
+A specific mathematical formula determines child support in Ohio, but family judges have the discretion to alter the amount of support if it is believed a fair determination has not been reached.
 One situation in which a court may choose not to follow the formula is when a judge believes one parent is not working on purpose to avoid paying child support.
 The court will impute the income it ascertains the parent should be earning to reach a fair determination.
-Another case where the amount may be altered may be when one parent is excessively wealthy and the child’s standard of living cannot be preserved under the standard formula.
+Another case where the amount may be altered may be when one parent is excessively wealthy, and the child’s standard of living cannot be preserved under the standard formula.

 Do I Need an Attorney in Dealing with Child Support Issues?